 After stopping for photos we had a lovely long grassy ridge walk leading up to what looked from a distance to be an insurmountable cliff face.
-Part way along the grassy slope we stopped to sunscreen up and I popped out a little surprise on Emily.
+Part way along the grassy slope we stopped to sunscreen up and I popped out a little surprise on Micah.
 I had packed some ice cream into a insulated coffee go cup.
-Needless to say Emily was quite pleased.
+Needless to say Micah was quite pleased.

 There was a couple little cliff bands to scramble over before reaching the large cliffs known as the Black Bands a distance of 9.3 km from the trailhead.
 Volcano did a stellar job of scrambling despite not having a lot of experience from her life a sled dog.
 Once arriving at the Black Bands a very obvious trail skirted around to the left following close to the cliff on quite a steep slope.

 The trail came to an abrupt end at a transition from red conglomerate rock and dark grey limestone.
 The difference in erosion of the two types of rock gave an obvious scrambling route up.
 The limestone being blocky produced nice steps up that while daunting at first glance Micah and Volcano made the scramble look quite straightforward.